Gigliola Cinquetti: Career

 At the age of 16, she debuted at and won the Sanremo Music Festival 1964 singing "Non ho l'età" ("I'm not old enough"), with music composed by Mario Panzeri and lyrics by Nicola Salerno.
-Her win enabled her to represent Italy in the Eurovision Song Contest 1964 in Copenhagen with the same song, where she claimed her country's first ever victory in the event.
+Her win enabled her to in the Eurovision Song Contest 1964 in Copenhagen, Denmark, with the same song, where she claimed her country's first ever victory in the event.
 Cinquetti became the youngest winner of the contest that far, aged 16 years and 92 days, beaten only by 13-year-old Sandra Kim in 1986.

 The song became an international success, even spending 17 weeks in the UK singles chart and ending the year as the 88th best-selling single in the U.K. in 1964, something highly unusual for Italian-language material.
 It sold over three million copies, and was awarded a platinum disc in August 1964.
 In 1966, she recorded "Dio, come ti amo" ("God, How I Love You"), which became another international hit.

 One of her other songs, "Alle porte del sole" (released in 1973), was re-recorded in both English (as "To the Door of the Sun") and Italian by Al Martino, two years after its initial release; "To the Door of the Sun" reached No. 17 on Billboards Hot 100 in the United States.
 Cinquetti's own English version of the song was released as a single by CBS Records in August 1974, with her original 1973 Italian version on the B-side.